Legal Information and Claims

 Cántabro Catalana de Inversiones, SA. | 10 | 0.000005788% |

-For the purposes of Rules 60 and 61 of Circular 2/2016 of 2 February, of the Bank of Spain to credit institutions on supervision and solvency, the following information is published:
+For the purposes of Regulation 60 and 61 of Circular 2/2016 of 2 February of the Bank of Spain, issued to credit institutions regarding supervision and solvency, the following information is published:

 - Organisational chart and prevention of conflicts of interest